 Corbin crossed in real close to Nellie’s face.
 The smell of smoky liquor was familiar and nauseating.
 “Now, I want your big bad daddy to get me that big bad money or this big bad nigger hater is gonna kill his only little nigger daughter.
 One phone call to daddy.
 We clear?”
 Corbin held out his cellphone to Nellie.

-“Just so I completely understand,” Nellie said, mimicking Corbin, “You're holdin' me hostage for a big bad ransom that my big bad daddy is supposed to get for you from the big bad safe in the big bad mayor's big bad mansion?”
+“Just so I completely understand,” said Nellie, mimicking Corbin, “You're holdin' me hostage for a big bad ransom that my big bad daddy is supposed to get for you from the big bad safe in the big bad mayor's big bad mansion?”
 Nellie laughed out loud.
 “Good luck.
 Might as well kill me now.
-Stupid.”
+Stupid redneck.”

 The second and third slaps came harder and more unexpected than the first.